Pratiksha605/monoZDocs/docs/monoZJet/hostcommunicationcommands.md

     </div>
 </div>

-### DL Data Receive
+### Downlink Data
-This command enable monoZ:Jet to receive data from IoT Platform.
+This command enables monoZ:Jet to open downlink session with IoT platfom.
+Once enabled, the session remains active until a power-off, hardware reset, or full sleep occurs.
+In the event of a network disconnection and reconnection, the module automatically re-enables itself without requiring host intervention.

 <CodeBlock language="javascript" title="Execution command">
 {`MZRECEIVE `}